railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

 The phone call will then be visible in the `History` tab of the `Partner` form to give you complete visibility of the events for a customer or supplier.

+Of course, OpenERP also allows you to schedule a phone call directly from an opportunity form through the related `Schedule/Log Call` button.

 ..
 Copyright © Open Object Press.
 All rights reserved.